 Brown 1970s Desk Lamp

-Materials: Chocolate brown coloured aluminium lampshade, white painted inside.
-Chocolate brown and black base with a metal (iron) counterweight inside.
-Black plastic around the iron gooseneck.
+Materials: Chocolate brown coloured round aluminium lampshade, white painted inside.
+Chocolate brown and black round base with a metal (iron) counterweight inside.
+Black plastic ribbed tube around the iron gooseneck.
 Bakelite socket.

 Height: 34 cm / 13.38” – adjustable gooseneck.